GitLab’s open source Package Hunter detects malicious code in dependencies

 GitLab recently launched a new open source tool to detect malicious code in software components.

 Modern software depends on dozens or hundreds of third-party packages, some which may not be actively maintained or monitored for vulnerabilities.
-Package Hunter, which integrates directly with GitLab’s continuous integration (CI) platform, runs a project’s dependencies in a siloed testing environment known as a sandbox, and leverages “dynamic behavior analysis” to spot malicious packages that attempt to extract sensitive data or otherwise run unintended code.
+Package Hunter, which integrates directly with GitLab’s continuous integration (CI) platform, runs a project’s dependencies in a siloed testing environment known as a sandbox and leverages “dynamic behavior analysis” to spot malicious packages that attempt to extract sensitive data or otherwise run unintended code.

 “Any suspicious system calls are reported to the user for further examination,” GitLab security research Dennis Appelt wrote in a blog post.